 The best way to pursue innovation is to understand customer needs, or the product a little more.

 By using IoT-enabled parts, manufacturers can gain the insights that they need to innovate faster.
-As an example, through sensors on machines, teams are able to track and identify faulty or inefficient components in the field and use the information gathered to improve future designs.
+As an example, through sensors on machines, teams can track and identify faulty or inefficient components in the field and use the information gathered to improve future designs.

-Using a data-drive approach can accelerate the cycle of innovation, and decrease time to production.
-Watch our webinar on how we helped our customer successfully implement Microsoft Dynamics 365 for manufacturing for more information on improving your time to market, take a look at our downloadable tip sheet for manufacturing.
+Using a data-drive approach can accelerate the cycle of innovation and decrease time to production.
+Watch our webinar on how we helped our customer successfully implement Microsoft Dynamics 365 for manufacturing for more information on improving your time to market and accelerate business innovation.

 It’s all about data.
 Through predictive analytics (available with Microsoft Dynamics 365) and the ability to deliver value-added services to your customers, you can build trust through fast and convenient responses.
 With a connected platform, you can solve potential problems remotely before your customers feel the impact, proving your value and building loyalty and trust.

 Predictive analytics available in Microsoft Dynamics 365 for manufacturing also allows you to configure differentiated offerings based on each customer usage and purchasing history.
-Solving customer problems or potential shortages before they have the chance to actually happen is what can increase your customer loyalty.
+Solving customer problems or potential shortages before they have the chance to happen is what can increase your customer loyalty.
 Find out how we can help you focus better on your customer service.

-For manufacturers, Microsoft Dynamics 365 ends the artificial divide between CRM and ERP systems and supplements necessary capabilities with rich analytics, embedded intelligence, and the convenience people expect from consumer apps on their phone or tablet.
+Microsoft Dynamics 365 for manufacturing ends the artificial divide between CRM and ERP systems and supplements necessary capabilities with rich analytics, embedded intelligence, and the convenience people expect from consumer apps on their phone or tablet.

-Dynamics 365 unites the front office and the back office with a single end-to-end system for managing every aspect of your business, at the pace and scale that’s right for you.
-Discover more about how Dynamics 365 can work for you in our short guide here.
+Microsoft Dynamics 365 for manufacturing unites the front office and the back office with a single end-to-end system for managing every aspect of your business, at the pace and scale that’s right for you.